Mbauer-6/ArcadeChess/README.md

 # ArcadeChess
-A basic chess game created using JavaFX
+A basic chess game created using Eclipse IDE and JavaFX.